Seore287/P3D-Coursework/Game Design Document.md

 ## Game Overview
 ### Concept
 The game combines fast paced platforming with a rich storyline and intricate challenges.
-Players will explore open world, diverse realms utilizing unique abilities.
+Players will explore open world scenes, using unique abilities.

 ### ​Genre/Theme
-This is a 3D action-adventure platforming game that also features some puzzle solving.
+This is a 3D action-adventure game that also features some quest system.

 ### Platform
 PC (Windows, macOS)